 In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2014-09, Revenue from Contracts with Customers (Topic 606) ("ASU 2014-09") to supersede nearly all existing revenue recognition guidance under U.S. GAAP.
 The core principle of ASU 2014-09 is to recognize revenues when promised goods or services are transferred to customers in an amount that reflects the consideration that is expected to be received for those goods or services.
 ASU 2014-09 defines a five-step process to achieve this core principle and, in doing so, it is possible more judgment and estimates may be required within the revenue recognition process than required under existing U.S. GAAP including identifying performance obligations in the contract, estimating the amount of variable consideration to include in the transaction price and allocating the transaction price to each separate performance obligation.
 This guidance was effective for annual reporting and interim periods beginning after December 15, 2016 with early adoption not permitted.
-In August 2014-09 and defers its effective date to fiscal years and interim reporting periods beginning after December 15, 2017.
-ASU 2015-14 permits earlier application only as of annual reporting periods beginning after December 15, 2017.
-ASU 2015-14 periods.
+In August 2015, the FASB issued ASU 2015-14, Revenue from Contracts with Customers (Topic 606): Deferral of the Effective Date ("ASU 2015-14"), which amends ASU 2014-09 and defers its effective date to fiscal years and interim reporting periods beginning after December 15, 2016, including interim reporting periods within that reporting period.
 The new revenue standard may be applied retrospectively to each prior period presented (full retrospective method) or retrospectively with the cumulative effect recognized as of the date of adoption (modified retrospective method).
 The Company plans to apply the modified retrospective method to those contracts that are not completed contracts on April 1, 2018 upon the adoption of ASU 2014-09.
-The Company expects that there will be no impact on the retained earnings as of April 1, 2018 and no material impact on its consolidated financial statements and related disclosures as a result of the new adoption of this guidance.
+The Company expects that there will be no impact on the retained earnings as of April 1, 2018 and no material impact on its consolidated financial statements and related disclosures as a result of the new adoption of this guidanc